 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Invisalign and clear correct are some of the most popular clear aligners in the world today.
-Clear aligners, commonly known as clear correct and Invisalign are a type of orthodontic device used to adjust teeth.
-Invisalign gained a lot of popularity among dentists and patients alike since the early 2000s, as a more comfortable alternative to dental braces.
+Invisalign braces and Clear Correct are just a few of the most popular clear aligners in the world – the clear aligners are a type of device used by orthodontists to adjust teeth.
+Invisalign gained much of its popularity during the early 2000s when it was launched as a more comfortable and aesthetic alternative to traditional metal braces.

 Invisalign is recommended for individuals with one or more of the following: